 });

-You’ll also be able to update content fields on the /accounts model by using the account.update() method:
+You can also update content fields on the /accounts model by using the account.update() method:

 Updating content fields